abduhafiz1993/Python-course/Object-oriented/README.md

 def __str__(self) provides a means by which a student is returned when called.
 Therefore, you can now, as the programmer, print an object, its attributes, or almost anything you desire related to that object.
 __str__ is a built-in method that comes with Python classes.

+#### It just so happens that we can create our own methods for a class as well!